Skip to main content

 • Look for gallstones that may be in the common bile duct.

 • Allow the surgeon to see the anatomy of the bile duct system from the liver to the small intestine.
-Viewing the bile ducts before removal of the gallbladder may help ensure that the surgeon does not accidentally cut or damage the common bile duct.
+Viewing the bile ducts before removal of the gallbladder may help make sure that there is no damage to the common bile duct.

 Risks